pkiraly/pkiraly.github.io/topics.md

 <p>Additionally, the metadata records and the KOS together form three networks:</p>
 <ul>
-  <li>a record-subject network (records have subjects)</li>
+  <li>a record-subject network (records have subjects)
-  <li>a subject co-occurrence network,</li>
+* a subject co-occurrence network,
-  <li>and the network of records which are connected by subjects and other kinds of authority entries (e.g. persons, organisations, events etc.).</li>
+* and the network of records which are connected by subjects and other kinds of authority entries (e.g. persons, organisations, events etc.).</li>
 </ul>

 <p>We will measure the standard properties of these networks (density, components, clusters, connectedness, degree distribution, PageRank, Small-World).</p>

 <p>Two types of output are expected:</p>
 <ul>
-  <li>scientific publication(s): thesis, scientific paper, conference presentation</li>
+  <li>scientific publication(s): thesis, scientific paper, conference presentation
-  <li>two open source software packages: a standalone tool which measures the quality of bibliographical records and KOS, and a plugin which integrates this tool into the QA catalogue quality assessment software. </li>
+* two open source software packages: a standalone tool which measures the quality of bibliographical records and KOS, and a plugin which integrates this tool into the QA catalogue quality assessment software. </li>
 </ul>

 <p>If the results of the research will be promising, and evaluated as usable by the partner institutions, and if there will be an interest in implementation or deployment of the same, we will also investigate the possibility of integration into the existing IT infrastructure of the organisation.</p>